* A lot of the songs on ''Lizard''.

 ** From the title track, "Bolero: The Peacock's Tale" - After a SweetDreamsFuel laden intro, the band proceeds to reprise the previous section, the moody "Prince Rupert Awakes", as a RatPack-styled swing.

 * "Happy With What You Have To Be Happy with", oh god...

 * The lyrics to "Neurotica", which is a bit like the classic Series/MontyPythonsFlyingCircus skit "Mr. Smoke-Too-Much" ''[[ThisIsYourPremiseOnDrugs on a crate of Red Bull]]'':

 --->''"[[MotorMouth Good morning, it's 3am in this great roaring city full of garbage eaters ravaging parking spots beneath my plaza window I see cheetahs in their tight skins and tired heels all-night hippo in the diner crossing the street swarthy heards of young Impala flambastic gibbon even a struggling monza and over there that brilliant head ornament on that Japanese macaque but look closely at the hammerhead hand in hand with the mandrill, it's a sight you're unlikely to see anywhere else on the planet...]]"''

 * "Indiscipline" has in its spoken-word narration "I repeat myself when under stress, I repeat myself when under stress, I repeat myself when under stress..."

 * Back in the 1970s, some of Robert Fripp's onstage announcements (as documented on live albums like ''The Night Watch'' and ''The Great Deceiver'') are extremely dry, the more so because of his mild-mannered West Country voice.

-* Robert Fripp's reaction to a stressed out Adrian Belew kicking him out of a studio: "so much for me bring the leader of King Crimson."
+* Robert Fripp's reaction to a stressed out Adrian Belew kicking him out of a studio during the ''Beat'' sessions: "so much for me bring the leader of King Crimson."